 Getting iTunes errors while validating

-When submitting your podcast for review by Apple Podcasts, there are a few submission errors that could occur, causing your podcast to fail validation.
-An RSS feed validator should help to prevent that, but here are a few common validation errors:
+When submitting your podcast to Apple Podcasts, there are a few submission errors that could occur, causing your podcast to be rejected.
+Here are a few other common validation problems:

 - Bad RSS feed URL: This error is displayed if your podcast is hosted on a platform that isn’t HTTP compliant.
 You need to contact your web hosting provider for assistance.